Find Your Perfect Policy: 866-843-5386

 Additionally, allowing your auto insurance to lapse will classify you as a high-risk driver, which will make buying auto insurance more expensive in the future.

-A full coverage policy includes the state minimum, personal injury protection (PIP) or medical payments coverage if it’s not already required, and comprehensive and collision coverage.
-You might opt for additional coverages, like gap insurance or new car replacement, depending on your needs.
+A full coverage policy includes bodily injury and property damage liability with higher limits, uninsured/underinsured motorist coverage, personal injury protection (PIP) or medical payments coverage (if not already required), and comprehensive and collision coverage.
+You might opt for additional coverages, like rental reimbursement, gap insurance or new car replacement, depending on your needs.

 Yes, you must notify the DMV if you cancel your auto insurance.
 If you don’t, the DMV may consider it a lapse in coverage and classify you as a high-risk driver.
 If you’re switching auto insurance providers, your new provider will usually notify the DMV for you.
 If you sold your car, you will have to provide paperwork to the DMV verifying that you no longer own a vehicle.